achliopa/udemy_PythonTensorFlow/readme.md

 * *Cross Entropy* C = (-1/n)Σ(y * ln(a)) + (1-y) * ln(1-a)
 * this cost function allows for faster learning
 * the larger the difference, the faster the neuron can learn
-* We have some good options to start with for 2 aspects of DNN learnign. neurons and their activations functions and the cost function
+* We have some good options to start with for 2 aspects of DNN learning. neurons and their activations functions and the cost function
 * we are missing the learning part
 * we have to figure out how we can use our neurons and the measurement of error (cost function) and then attempt to correct the prediction AKA learn
 * we will see how we can do it with gradient descent